mehiskork/gym-app-mvp/docs/architecture.md

 - generates and stores pending claim codes
 - validates confirmation attempts
 - derives the target account owner from the authenticated Firebase principal
-- links guest identity to user identity
+- links guest identity to user identity and additively migrates guest sync rows into the selected account scope
 - prevents conflicting claims
 - marks claims as claimed or expired as appropriate

+The mobile client starts claim only after guest outbox rows are acked, then resets the sync cursor before the first account sync after successful claim.
+Existing account cloud rows win on claim conflicts.

 The exact user-facing claim rules belong in product documentation rather than architecture documentation.